YES, WE SAID “ON CAMPUS”

 Our Unique Program Design

-- Intervention plans are based on comprehensive assessments performed by experienced, licensed speech-language pathologists
+- Flexible Service Delivery plans are designed based on comprehensive assessments performed by experienced, licensed speech-language pathologists.

 - New Way occupational therapists observe students engaging in activities such as hand-writing, keyboarding, cutting, listening, playing at recess, and socializing in order to offer suggestions or classroom supports for improved participation.